-- Two flashes is enough for one press.
+- Two flashes are enough for one press.
 For most jobs, two flash dryer units can accomplish what you need.

 - There is help available.
 Don’t wing it or try to do everything by yourself.
 Here’s how I got up to speed: